mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 This model isolates three distinct relationship dynamics within this sibling relationship:

-### Mini Case Study - The Lagged Effect (Trailing Brand Yield)
+### Mini Case Study - The Lagged Effect
-For an e-commerce business when mapping out KPI's and buidling a KPI tree drilled into understanding the impact of brand and **Organic Homepage sessions**.
-There was a disconnect between brand and 'performance' the first step was building a view of the available data isolating **Organic Homepage Sessions** then added in **Sos** data showing the lag between brand impact and conversion.
+For an e-commerce business mapping out KPI's and get deep into the data to understand the business.
+Developed a KPI tree and drilled into understanding the impact of brand and **Organic Homepage sessions**.
+There was a disconnect between brand and 'performance' the first step was building a view of the available data in isolating **Organic Homepage Sessions** then added in **Sos** data showing the lag between brand impact and traffic / conversion.

-Neither **SoS** data was being used and isolating **Organic Homepage Sessions** was not being tracked.
-There was no visiblity of understanding the impact throguh signals.
+**SoS** data or **Organic Homepage Sessions** were not being tracked.
+There was a brand tracker in place.

-For a high AOV e-commerce: blended SOS data with Organic homepage traffic data. top-of-funnel marketing campaigns rarely spark day-zero conversions.
+For a high AOV e-commerce:
 * **The Brand Campaign:** A brand campaign runs in **August**, causing an immediate spike in **Share of Search (SoS)**.
 * **The Lag Affect:** The "big brother" **SoS** peaked immediately, but the "little brother" **Homepage Organic Sessions** remained flat when SOS peaked quiet while users process messaging and evaluate budgets over a 30, 60, or 90-day window.
-* **The Action:** 3 months later in **October**, there was an increase in branded search queries in turn increase in **Organic homepage sessions** that drove to purchases.
+* **The Action:** 8 to 10 weeks later in **October**, there was an increase in branded search queries in turn increase in **Organic homepage sessions** that drove to purchases.

-Understanding correlaton v causation
+### Understanding correlaton v causation

-### 1. Pure Correlation (The Rising Tide)
+### 1. Correlation
-Simultaneous spikes across macro search interest and all on-site landing pages without any chronological delay typically suggest seasonal macro-market forces (e.g., Black Friday anomalies or structural industry-wide shifts) rather than standalone channel optimization success.
+Simultaneous spikes across macro search interest and on-site landing pages without any chronological delay typically suggest seasonal macro-market forces (e.g., Black Friday anomalies or structural industry-wide shifts) rather than standalone channel optimization success.

-### 2. True Causation (Funnel Efficiency Activation)
+### 2. Causation
 Causation is isolated through on-site data ratios.
 If macro market demand (Share of Search) stays entirely flat, but your on-site `homepage_organic_revenue_share %` scales, you have proven definitive structural causation: market demand didn't shift, but your internal traffic quality or conversion design mechanics successfully improved, allowing the "little brother" to convert more efficiently.

 ## 🐛 Core Engineering Patch: Defeating Page Title Brittleness